gbif-norway/ChatIPT/front-end/AUTHENTICATION_SETUP.md

 1. User visits the application
 2. If not authenticated, they see a login page
 3. User clicks "Sign in with ORCID"
+4. Frontend redirects to backend OAuth2 endpoint
-4. User is redirected to ORCID for authentication
+5. Backend redirects to ORCID for authentication
-5. After successful authentication, user is redirected back to the application
+6. ORCID redirects back to backend callback endpoint
+7. Backend creates/updates user and logs them in
+8. Backend redirects back to frontend
-6. User can now access ChatIPT with their datasets linked to their ORCID account
+9. User can now access ChatIPT with their datasets linked to their ORCID account

 ## Environment Configuration